doctrine/orm/docs/en/reference/second-level-cache.rst

 If the entity holds a collection that also needs to be cached.
-An collection region could look something like:
+A collection region could look something like:

 .. code-block:: php